developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ## Bonus: JWT Claims

-If you decode the access token given to the VM by Azure AD, you will see the following claims in the JWT token.
+If you decode the access token given to the VM by Azure AD (`~/.azure/vm-identity-token`), you will see the following claims in the JWT token.

 ```json title=""
 -8<- "docs/codes/2024/0013/junk/decoded-jwt-access-token.json"